eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Artworks.md

   Traditional paintings with physical carriers (such as watercolor paper, oil painting paper, etc.) always face ownership issues after being converted into NFTs, which limits the development of such NFTs on EOS.
 Our project can solve this problem and better protect the rights and interests of artists and NFT collectors on EOS.

   Our standard can better distinguish the ownership relationship between the physical carrier artwork and the NFT replica.
 On the one hand, after artists release their works on EOS, they no longer worry that the processing of the original manuscript may affect the value of the NFT.
 On the other hand, collectors no longer worry about ownership issues such as original manuscripts may generate new NFTs in other forms after collecting NFTs.
 A clear ownership relationship can simultaneously allow artists to publish their works on EOS and collectors to have a sense of security when collecting works on EOS.
 In the end, the artwork NFT on EOS will be richer and more active.
-This set of standards will establish a reliable bridge between traditional paintings and NFTs, and may accelerate the transfer of TPA to the NFT market on EOS.
+This set of standards will establish a reliable bridge between traditional paintings and NFTs, and may accelerate the transfer of traditional painting artworks to the NFT market on EOS.

 - Are there any other projects similar to yours in the EOSIO ecosystem?